The Disadvantage of Circuit Training: What to Consider

 Hard on the Joints

 Improper form during high-intensity workouts can further increase the risk of joint injuries.
-Performing exercises correctly is vital to avoid placing unnecessary stress on the joints.
-Those with joint issues might need to consider alternative workout routines that place less strain on their joints.
+Performing exercises correctly is useful to avoid placing unnecessary stress on the joints.

 Requires High Fitness Level